Wrestling at the 1952 Summer Olympics – Men's Greco-Roman lightweight

 The men's Greco-Roman lightweight competition at the 1952 Summer Olympics in Helsinki took place from 24 July to 27 July at Messuhalli.
 Nations were limited to one competitor.
+Lightweight was the fourth-lightest category, including wrestlers weighing 62 to 67 kg.

 Competition format

 This Greco-Roman wrestling competition continued to use the "bad points" elimination system introduced at the 1928 Summer Olympics for Greco-Roman and at the 1932 Summer Olympics for freestyle wrestling, removing the slight modification introduced in 1936 and used until 1948 (which had a reduced penalty for a loss by 2–1 decision).
 Each round featured all wrestlers pairing off and wrestling one bout (with one wrestler having a bye if there were an odd number).
 The loser received 3 points.
 The winner received 1 point if the win was by decision and 0 points if the win was by fall.
 At the end of each round, any wrestler with at least 5 points was eliminated.
 This elimination continued until the medal rounds, which began when 3 wrestlers remained.
 These 3 wrestlers each faced each other in a round-robin medal round (with earlier results counting, if any had wrestled another before); record within the medal round determined medals, with bad points breaking ties.